 Some are not updated, lose their domain or get malware.

 A personal academic website is empowering.
 It has great benefits.
+It can present your work in ways the public and your personal connections can understand.
 Your website can help people

 - understand your work

 Most professors aren’t trained in how to create a website.
 They don’t realize how much work goes into it.
 The lack of training and time often results in the loss of the benefits.
 Benefits like engaging the public, media, and larger academic community.

 Often professors don’t realize the associated costs before starting.

 Because academics don’t get the awesome payoff, many allow their websites to fail.

 3 skills you need to build your website

 Let’s talk about 3 of the skills you need to build a website.

 Have you taken professional development training on how to make a personal website?
 Most professors and scientists haven’t.
 Bring me in to train your group!

 1. Website development and coding